benlwk/DPCrypto/README.md

 # DPCrypto
 DPCrypto: Acceleration of Post-quantum Cryptographic Algorithms using Dot Product2Instruction on GPUs

-This is the code accompanying the paper "DPCrypto: Acceleration of Post-quantum Cryptographic Algorithms using Dot Product2Instruction on GPUs". https://eprint.iacr.org/2021/1389

 #Introduction

 The dot-product instructions in NVIDIA GPU are exploited to perform polynomial convolution/matrix multiplication found in several lattice-based cryptosystems.
 In this paper, we demonsrate two successful cases: FrodoKEM (DPFrodo) and Saber (DPSaber).
 We beleive that this can benefit other similar lattice-based schemes that cannot be accelerated by NTT.
 This repository also contain source codes for implementing FrodoKEM976-SHAKE and Saber parameter sets.